Table of Contents

 Etiology of Acute Otitis Media

-Different etiologies have been associated with acute otitis media which can be easily separated into viral and bacterial pathogens.
+Different etiologies have been associated with acute otitis media, and they can be easily separated into viral and bacterial pathogens.
 Therefore, acute otitis media is an inflammatory condition of the middle ear that has an infectious etiology.

-Viral agents that can cause acute otitis media include the respiratory syncytial virus, which is also associated with bronchiolitis and pneumonia.
-Respiratory syncytial virus infection has been associated with long-term risk of respiratory complications which include asthma.
+Viral agents that can cause acute otitis media include the respiratory syncytial virus that is also associated with bronchiolitis and pneumonia.
+Respiratory syncytial virus infection has been associated with long-term risk of respiratory complications, including asthma.

 Pathogenic bacterial infections of the middle ear are found as the etiology of acute otitis media in at least half of the cases.
-Different organisms have been identified which include Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis and Streptococcus pyogenes.
+Different organisms have been identified, namely Streptococcus pneumoniae, Hemophilus influenzae, Moraxella catarrhalis and Streptococcus pyogenes.

-Approximately, 20% of the cases are caused by Haemophilus influenzae.
-While streptococcus pneumoniae is identified in virtually any age group of acute otitis media patients, haemophilus influenzae is thought to be more common among older children and recurrent acute otitis media.
+Approximately 20% of the cases are caused by Hemophilus influenzae.
+While streptococcus pneumoniae is identified in virtually any age group of acute otitis media patients, hemophilus influenzae is thought to be more common among older children and recurrent acute otitis media.

 Moraxella catarrhalis is thought to be associated with viral acute otitis media since the bacterium was found to have an interaction with different viral agents known to cause acute otitis media.